Zilliqa/zilliqa-developer/docs/zilevm/onboard/onboard-metamask.md

 #### Converting addresses

-Navigate to [https://devex.zilliqa.com/address/](https://devex.zilliqa.com/address/)address}` either using a ZIL bech32 address or a base16 address.
+Navigate to [https://devex.zilliqa.com/address/](https://devex.zilliqa.com/address/) to convert using either a ZIL bech32 address or a base16 address.

 By pressing the convert button, we can turn a bech32 address (zil...) into a base16 address(0x...), and vice-versa.